Panax ginseng: Description

+Taxonomy

+In a letter dated 12 April 1711, the French Jesuit mathematician and cartographer Pierre Jartoux described gin-seng, a Chinese name for a plant now known as Panax ginseng.
+According to Jartoux, the name means "form of man", which refers to the shape of the root.

 Distribution

-Panax ginseng is native to mountainous regions of Russian Far East (Outer Manchuria), Northeast China, and the Korean Peninsula.
+Panax ginseng is native to mountainous regions of the Russian Far East, Northeast China, and the Korean Peninsula.
 It is a protected plant in Russia and China, and most commercial ginseng is now sourced from plants cultivated in China, Korea and Russia.
 It is also cultivated in some areas of Japan.
-The plant is a slow-growing perennial and the roots are usually harvested when the plants are five or six years old.
+The plant is a slow-growing perennial, and the roots are usually harvested when the plants are five or six years old.

 Cultivation

 Panax ginseng is one of the most commonly cultivated ginseng species, along with P. notoginseng (found naturally in China) and P. quinquefolius.

 Research

-There is no high-quality evidence for ginseng having a health effect.
-Ginseng phytochemicals called ginsenosides are under preliminary research for their potential to affect fatigue in people with multiple sclerosis.
-Panax ginseng is generally considered safe for adults when used for less than six months, but may be unsafe to use for longer than six months.
+There is little evidence for ginseng having health effects.
+Ginseng phytochemicals, such as ginsenosides, are under preliminary research for their potential to affect aging-related disorders.
+Panax ginseng is generally considered safe for adults when used for less than six months, but may be unsafe over the long-term, and has potential for causing adverse interactions with various prescription drugs.